 These same policies ordinarily apply to the renewal of term contracts.
 When it is not possible to determine by March 1 whether the term position will be continued for the following year, the provost notifies the faculty member in writing of the date by which a decision will be made.
-The provost then either notifies the faculty member of non-renewal in writing or issues the new contract by the date specified in the previous letter.
+The provost or dean of the faculty then either notifies the faculty member of non- renewal in writing or issues the new contract by the date specified in the previous letter.